 The Securities Industry Essentials (SIE) Exam Content Outline provides a comprehensive guide to the range of topics covered on the exam, as well as the depth of knowledge required.
 The outline is comprised of the four sections.
 The table below lists the allocation of exam questions for each section.

-- Ability to distinguish yourself from your peers seeking internships or jobs
+- the ability to distinguish yourself from your peers seeking internships or jobs,

-- Immediate notice of your pass/fail status with performance feedback if you fail
+- immediate notice of your pass/fail status with performance feedback if you fail and

 After You Pass the SIE